Heart Health - Seven Simple Steps

 Regular physical activity lowers blood pressure, increases HDL ("good") cholesterol levels, keeps blood sugar in check, and helps you control your weight.

-2. Eat a Healthy Diet for Heart Health.
+2. Eat a for Heart Health.

 A heart-healthy diet includes: